 Soul Food Dinner Ideas

-- Southern Fried Chicken: Get ready to make and taste a mouthwatering piece of Southern fried chicken!
+Get ready to make and taste a mouthwatering piece of Southern fried chicken!
 It has a flavorful crispy breading on the outside with a tender and moist center – easy finger-licking-good comfort food that everyone will love!
-Be sure to serve it with your favorite sides!.
+Be sure to serve it with your favorite sides!

-- Bourbon Pecan Stuffing for Thanksgiving: SURPRISE!!
-There’s bourbon in your stuffing!
+Yes, there’s actually bourbon in this stuffing!
 Definitely not your traditional stuffing recipe or your grandma’s recipe, but you will easily enjoy the flavor of the pears and pecans that seep into the thick bread bites.
 This aromatic recipe may just become your new Thanksgiving stuffing tradition.

 Vegan Soul Food Recipes

-- Vegan Collard Greens: Using smoked paprika, tamari, tomato, and plenty of garlic, you will have the best vegan-friendly collard greens you have ever tasted!
-With just about 10 minutes of prep time, this recipe will easily become your new simmer favorite!
+Using smoked paprika, tamari, tomato, and plenty of garlic, you will have the best vegan-friendly collard greens you have ever tasted!
+With just about 10 minutes of prep time, this recipe will easily become your new summer favorite!

-- Sous Vide Brussels Sprouts: A no-fuss and fail-proof recipe, these sous vid Brussel sprouts are the perfect side dish.
+A no-fuss and fail-proof recipe, these sous vide Brussel sprouts are the perfect side dish.
 Flavorful and evenly cooked edge-to-edge, the sous vide cooking will be followed by a quick sear in the pan that yields a tender inside and a caramelized and crispy outside.

-- Vegan Southern Soul Bowl: This Vegan Southern Soul Bowl is plant-based and ready in just under 30 minutes!
+This Vegan Southern Soul Bowl is plant-based and ready in just under 30 minutes!
 It’s comfort food at its finest!
-Full of Cheesy pasta, garlicky apple cider-doused collard greens, fluffy cornbread, and sticky-sweet baked BBQ tofu cubes, all combined perfectly together in one bowl!
+Full of cheesy pasta, garlicky apple cider-doused collard greens, fluffy cornbread, and sticky-sweet baked BBQ tofu cubes, all combined perfectly together in one bowl!

 Soul Food Dessert Recipes